ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 Ansible has a thriving and knowledgeable community of module developers that is a great resource for getting your questions answered.

-On :doc:`community` you can find how to:
+On :doc:`../community` you can find how to:

 * Subscribe to the Mailing Lists - We suggest "Ansible Development List" (for codefreeze info) and "Ansible Announce list"
 * ``#ansible-devel`` - We have found that IRC ``#ansible-devel`` on FreeNodes IRC network works best for module developers so we can have an interactive dialogue.